InclusieveKets/KasraTabrizi/session2/README.md

 2. second version also wasnt good due the thickness. the thickness of the multiplex wood was actually 3.5mm. so I took 3.7mm for the width of the slit. now everything works!
 (image)

+3. engraving my initials and and some symbols on the smartphone stand

+image

+### things I learned

+try to position the drawings in a way that uses less wood on your board.

+what I did first
+(screenshot)

+what I did now